swacisko/ALGA/README.md

 ---

 # Docker:
-One can you docker to run ALGA.
+One can use docker to run ALGA.

 ```
 	docker build -t ALGA .